galatolofederico/three-sided-coin/README.md

 # three-sided-coin
-A javascript simulator for the three sided coin experiment proposed by Matt Parker
+A javascript simulator for the three sided coin experiment proposed by Matt Parker.

+You can use it [https://galatolofederico.github.io/three-sided-coin/](here).

+# Description

 # Roadmap
 - [x] Simulation code